KJCastillo/CardGenerator/README.md

-Created an algorithm that randomly builds a card on every refresh with HTML and JavaScript.
-Project was styled using CSS Bootstrap.
+**Created an algorithm that randomly builds a card on every button click with HTML and JavaScript.
+Project was styled using CSS Bootstrap.**

 ![](src/images/img.png)